Comparable Sales (Comps)

 Why It Matters

 Comps matter because value discussions in mortgage lending are rarely based on guesswork.
-Appraisers and market participants look at nearby, similar sales to judge what the subject property is likely worth.
+Appraisers and market participants look at nearby, similar sales to judge what the subject property is likely worth in the current market.

 The term also matters because borrowers often hear that a value came in low or high without understanding what evidence was used.
-Comps are one of the main building blocks behind that conclusion.
+Comps are one of the main building blocks behind that conclusion, but only if the sales are truly similar enough in location, timing, size, condition, and features to support a fair comparison.

 Where It Appears in the Borrower Process